exasol/azure-data-factory-functions/doc/user_guide.md

 Click 'Create' to create the linked service.

-Click 'Publish all' at the top
+Click 'Publish all' at the top.

 This concludes the setup phase.
 We're now ready to start using these functions in our pipelines.